 However, imports from Mainland China do not necessarily mean a surrender of local control.
-In this chapter, we focus on exploring the potential for Hong Kong of purchasing low-carbon electricity from the Mainland through negotiating PPAs with specific generators under a joint venture model.
+In this Chapter, we focus on exploring the potential for Hong Kong of purchasing lowcarbon electricity from the Mainland through negotiating power purchase agreements (PPAs) with specific generators under a joint venture model.
+A PPA is a legal contract between a power generator and a power purchaser, where the two parties can negotiate the sale and purchase of energy on an agreed upon price structure for a fixed period of time.

-Opportunities for Hong Kong to import decarbonised electricity
+Opportunities for Hong Kong to Import Decarbonised Electricity

-Development of low-carbon energy in neighbouring Guangdong province
+Development of Low-Carbon Energy in Neighbouring Guangdong Province

-By the end of 2020, Guangdong's installed power generation capacity totaled around 141GW, of which local thermal power (coal, gas, etc.) accounted for the largest proportion (67.7 per cent).
-Nuclear (11.4 per cent) was second and hydropower (11.2 per cent) third.
-In addition, wind and solar energy accounted for 9.7 per cent.
-Aside from hydropower, other non-fossil fuels-including nuclear, wind and solar energy-experienced different levels of growth.
+By the end of 2020, Guangdong's installed power-generation capacity totaled around 141 GW, of which local thermal power (coal, gas, etc.) accounted for the largest proportion (67.7 percent).
+Nuclear (11.4 percent) was second and hydropower (11.2 percent) third.
+In addition, wind and solar energy accounted for 9.7 percent.
+Aside from hydropower, other non-fossil fuels including nuclear, wind, and solar energy experienced different levels of growth.
 Additions in nuclear and solar installations were the most remarkable in 2020.

 In addition to local power generation, imported electricity from other provinces, such as Yunnan through the west-to-east electricity corridor project, provides about 30 percent of Guangdong's power demand.
-In 2018, Guangdong imported 192.3TWh of electricity, of which 117.5TWh came from Yunnan's hydropower.
+In 2018, Guangdong imported 192.3 TWh of electricity, of which 117.5 TWh came from Yunnan's hydropower.
 Aside from increasing interprovincial renewable energy, Guangdong has prioritised the development of local nuclear and offshore power sources to achieve a decarbonised power system.
 This is an opportunity for Hong Kong to expand its imported decarbonised energy.